 2.)
 Do your own research.

 Everyone wants the currency in which they have invested to rise.
 Advice from proven traders is good, but mostly not without ulterior motives.
 The research pool for crypto currencies is large, so you should include several sources.
 Official websites with serious whitepapers, Twitter, Reddit, Bitcointalk and various blogs are a good basis – be careful with special Facebook groups, for more information see point 4.
+Information is key for any BTC investment.

 3.)
 Diversify your portfolio.